agmcarthur/Biochem-3BP3/Lab_6_Genome_Assembly/README.md

 The walkthrough video provides a demonstration of the Galaxy workflow environment and will assemble a *Salmonella* genome sequencing project which will be used in next week’s molecular epidemiology laboratory.

-Create a New History using the history tool and give it a name:
+If you are new to Galaxy, you will have an empty Unnamed History.
+Otherwise, use the plus sign to create a new History.
+Either way, give your History a name:

 ![History](./images/history.jpg)